ps428/PythonProjects/Readme.md

 			Using the above explained concept, I have made this program to calculate cosine similarity.
 			This program is not case sensitive, but it can be made so with a few amendments.
-			I have also added some exceptions at line 7 in the code, these words will be excluded from set of words reserved for comparision.

 3) 'friend.py'